chaxus/chaxus/README.md

 - [chaxus](https://chaxus.github.io/ran/) - The site offers `dark mode`, `Service Worker`, `i18n` internationalization enhancements, seamless experience as a `PWA`, and efficient content delivery through `SSG`.
 It tracks user behavior with `google` and `baidu` analytics.
 The site includes essays, tool function documents, and my own web `UI component` documents.
 Updates are automatically deployed to my`GitHub Page` via `GitHub Actions`.

-- [excalidraw](https://draw.ranzhouhang.com) - The website deployment, incorporating `excalidraw`, features handwriting fonts optimized for Chinese readability.
-For a secure and seamless deployment, I used `Alibaba Cloud` servers with `nginx` for web services, `SSL` certificates for security, and `docker` for containerization.
-The entire setup is integrated into my personal domain, offering a personalized and secure online experience.

 <h2>Coding</h2>

 <div style="position:relative; display: flex; flex-wrap: nowrap;">